John George Graves

 John George Graves (1866–1945) was a successful English entrepreneur and public benefactor.
 He became Sheffield's Lord Mayor and an Alderman in 1926 and he was given Freedom of the City in 1929.
 He was born in Lincolnshire in 1866 and died in 1945, having settled in Sheffield.

 Early life

-Graves was born in Horncastle, Lincolnshire in 1866, the eldest of three children of Thomas and Julia Graves.
+Graves was born in Horncastle, Lincolnshire on the 22nd August 1866, the eldest of three children of Thomas and Julia Graves.
 When he was 8 years old, the family moved to Heckmondwyke, where his father operated a butchers shop.